Tunzeki/db-capstone-project/README.md

 ## Data Modeling

-I used MySQL Workbench to create the entity relationship (ER) model for Little Lemon.
-The ER diagram is as illustrated below.
+I used MySQL Workbench to create the entity-relationship (ER) model for Little Lemon.
+The ER diagram is illustrated below.

 ![ER diagram for Little Lemon](littlelemon_erd.png)